Woler04/CvBuilderAPI/README.md

 PUT /api/Certificate/{certificateId}

-Search for certificates using a keyword
+Search for resume using a keyword for certficate title (that can be used for sorting out from reqired skill certificate)

 GET /api/Certificate/search/{keyword}